gyenabubakar/gyenabubakar/README.md

 <br />

-> I'm currently designing my portfolio in Figma and I promise to develop it soon and ship it. 🥲

 <!-- - 🔭 I’m currently working on [TaskSheet: an open-source project management tool built with software engineers in mind.](https://tasksheet.netlify.app) -->